UniSiegenCSCW/github-oauth/README.md

 # GitHub Open Authentication addon
-This addon allows users to sign in eXo Platform using their GitHub accounts.
+This addon allows users to sign into the eXo Platform using their GitHub accounts.

-# 1. Github web new app settings
+# 1. GitHub web new app settings
 ![](doc_screenshot/1.PNG)